Álvaro Bautista: 2004

-The Spaniard continued with Seedorf Racing in the 125cc World Championship for the 2004 season.
+Bautista continued with Seedorf Racing in the 125cc World Championship for the 2004 season.
 He ended the year in seventh place overall after taking his first podium and fastest lap at Donington Park.
 He finished on the podium a total of four times, with a second place at Donington Park and thirds at Qatar, Malaysia and Valencia.

 2005

 With the main contenders leaving the class, Bautista started the 2005 season as one of the 125cc title favourites.
 However, a manufacturer switch from Aprilia to Honda, a different team structure, crashes and mechanical failures saw him struggle throughout a disappointing season which he finished in 15th place.

 2006

 After difficulties to get out of his contract with Seedorf Racing, Bautista joined the ranks of Jorge Martinez’ MVA Aspar Team only shortly before the start of the 2006 season.
 Already having a complete 125cc team with four riders before the signing of Bautista, Martinez still managed to provide another bike, mechanics and sponsors for the Talaverano who he had already tried to sign up two years earlier.

 The effort paid off handsomely as Bautista went on to take his first 125cc victory at the inaugural 2006 Grand Prix in Jerez, leading the race from start to finish.
 Another dominant win followed in Qatar, making him the first 125cc rider in four years to win back-to-back races.
 His excellent form continued until the end of the year, leading the championship table with a great margin from start to finish and eventually becoming 125cc World Champion in Australia, three races before the end of the season.
-Along the way he took eight wins and broke numerous records, including the highest number of points in the class and most podium finishes in a single season.
+Along the way, he took eight wins and broke numerous records, including the highest number of points in the class and most podium finishes in a single season.
 He stood on the rostrum in 14 out of 16 races.
-The only times he didn't finish on the podium, he finished in 4th place.
-Both in Le Mans and Valencia he was leading the race before mechanical problems saw him drop down the field.
+The only times he didn't finish on the podium, he finished in fourth place.
+In both Le Mans and Valencia, he was leading the race before mechanical problems saw him drop down the field.